How Big is the North-South Divide?

 High-growth companies by region

-Showing the distribution of high-growth companies in the UK, this map makes it immediately obvious that London dominates the scene, with more than a third (37%) residing in the capital.
-The steady flow of capital and interest from foreign investors outweighs the high cost of operating in the city, making it the most conducive place to start a new venture in the UK.
+Back in 2019, London dominated the scene.
+It was the headquarters for more than a third (37%) of all high-growth companies.
+And today, that figure has barely changed—it’s now at 35%.
+The steady flow of capital and interest from foreign investors still outweighs the high cost of operating in the city, making it the most conducive place to start a new venture in the UK.

 Equity distribution by region

-Looking at the difference between the proportion of high-growth companies in the regions and the share of equity deals that they have received since 2011, it is again immediately clear that London is disproportionately advantaged.
-The capital is somewhat of a black hole for UK funding—taking 53% of equity deals since 2011, 16% points more than its 37% share of high-growth companies.
+Looking at the difference between the proportion of high-growth companies in the regions and the share of equity deals that they have received since 2011, we see that there has been no significant change in the past four years.
+Once again, London is disproportionately advantaged.
+The capital is somewhat of a sinkhole for UK funding—taking 50% of equity deals since 2011, 15% points more than its 35% share of high-growth companies.

 Grant distribution by region